pnp/sp-dev-fx-webparts/samples/react-todo-basic/README.md

 ```
 ### Loading SharePoint data in property pane
 One of the things you may want to do in your web part is the ability to configure the data source of your web part.
 For example, selecting a SharePoint list to bind to.
 Usually, this is presented in the web part property pane.
 However, this requires you fetch the available lists from the SharePoint site.

+Today with the limited support in SharePoint Framework developer preview, this operation is done when the web part is initialized.
+However, the framework will provide better support for this operation as we progress towards GA from preview.

 [TodoWebPart.ts](./src/webparts/todo/TodoWebPart.ts) demonstrates an approach that will help you fetch data from SharePoint and populate a property pane field, in this case, a dropdown.
 This operation is performed in the `onInit` method where it calls the `_getTaskLists` method to query the data source and populate the corresponding property pane dropdown field property array: